• Home

 Single Page Application Overview: Advantages & Disadvantages

-Let’s delve deeper.
-When visitors arrive at the website and start interacting with it, the browser sends the request to the server, eventually receiving an HTML file.
-And that is going with every action done on the resource.
-As for the single-page application, the server sends an HTML file only once (at the first request).
-For successive requests, it sends the data (usually in JSON format), rendering only some parts of the page right in the browser.
-That fluid and progressive content loading contributes to a natural, consistent user experience and smooth interaction in contrast to constant full-page reloads that can hurt communication greatly.
+Let’s dive deeper into the architecture.
+When visitors arrive at the website and start interacting with it, the browser sends a request to the server and receives an HTML file.
+For traditional websites, this process is repeated with each action on the resource.
+However, with SPAs, the server sends an HTML file only once, during the first request.
+For successive requests, the server sends data in JSON format, rendering only some parts of the page in the browser.

 Need help in building an impeccable web application?
 We are eager to assist you